 Plus One Extra Child: £1

-When booked with us in advance, under-16s on educational visits (i.e. studying a related topic in school) are free.
-We also offer guided tours and group rates to larger parties.
+When booked with us in advance, under-16s on educational visits (i.e. studying a related topic in school) can visit the exhibition for only 50p per pupil.
+We also offer group rates to larger parties.